viascom/nanoid-postgres/README.md

 Absolutely!
 Here's a revised section for your README:

----

-Got it!
-Let's keep it welcoming and straightforward, without emphasizing the number of current developers.

----

 ## 🌱 Contributors Welcome

 - **Encountered a Bug?** Let us know with an issue.
 Every bit of feedback helps enhance the project.